jhffmn82/wordle-ML-project/README.md

 The live demo has three modes:

-Solver Assistant — Play Wordle with AI help.
+Solver Assistant: Play Wordle with AI help.
 Enter guesses, click tiles to set feedback colors, and get suggestions from any of the 6 solvers.

-Autoplay — Enter a target word and watch a solver play the game step by step with animated tile reveals.
+Autoplay: Enter a target word and watch a solver play the game step by step with animated tile reveals.

-About — Full results, methodology, solver descriptions, and charts.
+About: Full results, methodology, solver descriptions, and charts.

 Hosted on Hugging Face Spaces via Docker.